Chicago Transit Justice Coalition holds Hour of Power demonstration

 Chicago Transit Justice Coalition past actions: http://www.chicagotransitworker.com/action-archive.html

-Chicago-Area Transit Workers Radio: blogtalkradio.com
+Chicago-Area Transit Workers Radio: https://www.blogtalkradio.com/ericb007